 Bellingham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Bellingham in 2010 was $24,864, which is middle income relative to Washington and the nation.
-This equates to an annual income of $99,456 for a family of four.
+The per capita income in Bellingham in 2018 was $30,791, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $123,164 for a family of four.
 However, Bellingham contains both very wealthy and poor people as well.

-Bellingham is a somewhat ethnically-diverse city.
+Bellingham is a very ethnically-diverse city.
 The people who call Bellingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellingham residents report their race to be White, followed by Asian.
-Important ancestries of people in Bellingham include Irish, English, Norwegian, and Scottish.
+Important ancestries of people in Bellingham include German, Irish, English, Norwegian, and European.

 The most common language spoken in Bellingham is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Langs. of India.